Programs at El Consulado

 Interdisciplinary

 Multimedia labs, digital-analog experiments, and culinary arts events that transcend traditional artistic boundaries.
-Our interdisciplinary program encourages innovation, risk-taking, and collaborative approaches that reflect the complexity and richness of contemporary cultural practice.
+In partnership with Fat Cat Fab Lab, a makers' lab in the West Village, our interdisciplinary program encourages innovation, risk-taking, and collaborative approaches that reflect the complexity and richness of contemporary cultural practice.

-"Our workshop studios provide space for experimentation across disciplines, fostering unexpected collaborations and innovative approaches to art-making."
+"Our workshop studios and partnerships provide space for experimentation across disciplines, fostering unexpected collaborations and innovative approaches to art-making."

 Publications

 From zines and artist books to curated catalogues and experimental print formats, our publications extend the reach of El Consulado beyond physical spaces.
-Each edition is conceived as a platform for dialogue, distribution, and cultural exchange, amplifying the voices of Venezuelan creators—many of whom have long been forgotten or silenced—into tangible, shareable form.
+Each edition is conceived as a platform for dialogue, distribution, and cultural exchange, amplifying the voices of diasporic creators—particularly Venezuelan artists, many of whom have long been forgotten or silenced—into tangible, shareable form.

 "We see publishing not only as documentation, but as a form of artistic practice—one that connects readers, makers, and communities across borders."